You are here

 We ask for an initial payment of two weeks gross fees which we treat as an advance toward your first invoice.
 If you need to decline the offer for a position at Early Years prior to your child's first day of attendance this payment would be refunded less a $100 administration charge.

-When you are offered a position at Early Years a representative will give you a call, then email you an Enrolment Package to complete.
+When you are offered a position at Early Years a representative will email you a letter of offer for enrolment.
 In order to accept the position on offer certain items from this package must be completed and returned to Early Years within 24 hours.
 If we do not hear from you within this time, we will offer the position to the next wait-listed family.

 The initial two week fee advance payment mentioned above must also be made before the offer expiry date as set in your letter of offer.